jjziets/vasttools/README.md

 # vasttools

-***I am open to offers for assistance in deployment on vast and continued support.*** Find me on Discored Etherion#0700
+***I am open to offers for assistance in deployment on vast and continued support.*** Find me on Discord Etherion#0700

-The aim is to setup a list of usble tools that can be used with vastai.
+The aim is to set up a list of tools that can be used with Vastai.
 The tools are free to use, modify and distribute.
-If you find this useful and wish to donate your welcome to send your donations to the following wallets.
+If you find this useful and wish to donate, you can send your donations to the following wallets.

 BTC 15qkQSYXP2BvpqJkbj2qsNFb6nd7FyVcou